 Asal. § 6-43 specifies the duties of the audit committee.
-The audit committee's statement on the proposal to elect the auditor must be put before the general meeting before the election takes place, cf. Asal. § 7-1 (1).
+The audit committee's statement on any proposal to elect the auditor must be put before the general meeting before the election takes place, cf. Asal. § 7-1 (1).

-Oslo Børs Circular 4/2009 provides a summary of the rules and regulations that relate to audit committees.
+Oslo Børs Circulars 4/2009 and 2/2011 provide a summary of the rules and regulations that relate to audit committees.